Skip to main content

 The awards for the Poster Presentations will be selected by an Evaluation Committee with specialists from each Category (Fundamental Sciences, Clinical Sciences, Surgical Sciences).

 Be brave!
 Let the whole scientific world acknowledge your findings with the help of an astounding abstract.
-Here’s what you must know before registering as an On-Site Presenter/Premium Presenter (former Active Participant).
+Here’s what you must know before registering as an On-Site Presenter Presenter.

 Abstract Guidelines